gnespatel1618/magma/README.md

 ### Tags

 Tags are automatically extracted from notes using `#hashtag` syntax.
-Tags are displayed in the Dashboard and can be used for filtering (feature to be implemented).
+Tags are displayed in the Dashboard and can be used for filtering.

 ## Project Structure